 Aloo Methi is a typical winter time vegetable dish in north India.
-Fenugreek is said to have protective properties against the cold and ill health.
+Fenugreek is said to have protective properties against the cold and ill health and is much celebrated in Ayurveda.
 It has a bitter taste which is offset by potatoes beautifully.
 The vegetables are cooked in asafoetida and mustard oil which is a strange combination as all three are extremely pungent.
 But the flavours work well together and create this much loved dish that is popular in homes and restaurants alike.

 - One small bunch of fresh fenugreek leaves.
 Can be purchased at Asian shops